unibo-spe/spe-slides/content/12-multiplatform/_index.md

 - Kotlin code can be called from the target platforms' main languages
     + e.g. Java, JavaScript, etc.

-- Understanding the mapping among Kotlin and other languages is key
+- Understanding the mapping between Kotlin and other languages is key
     + it impacts the usability of Kotlin libraries for ordinary platform users

 > How are Kotlin's syntactical categories mapped to other platforms/languages?